jair-jr/driverBehaviorDataset/README.md

 * timestamp -  Timestamp when the record is taken.
 * uptimeNanos - Time in nanoseconds since the smartphone start.

-The *groundTruth.csv* file have the start and end of the events, and has the following fields:
+The *groundTruth.csv* file has the start and end of the events, and the following fields:

 * evento - Type of event.
 * inicio - Start of the event in seconds.